codeigniter4/docs-update/docs/installation/upgrade_database.md

 - The functionality in CI3 is basically the same as in CI4.

-- [Database Caching](https://www.codeigniter.com/userguide3/database/caching.html) functionality known from CI3 was removed.
+- <a href="https://www.codeigniter.com/userguide3/database/caching.html" target="_blank">Database Caching</a> functionality known from CI3 was removed.

 - The method names have changed to camelCase and the [Query Builder](../general/../database/query_builder.md) now needs to be initialized before you can run queries on it.